Guiding Teacher Tim Zentetsu Burkett

 Guy Gibbon, Senior Teacher

 Ben began Zen practice at MZMC in 2001, was ordained in 2009, and received dharma transmission in 2015.
 He is currently serving as a member of the Leadership Group and as Program Administrator.
-He started teaching Introduction to Meditation in 2005, and since then has taught a variety of courses to both newcomers and long-term Zen practitioners.
-Inspired again and again by the way people give themselves to the practice of transforming their lives at MZMC, he has taken up creating new practice offerings for the community, listening to students, washing dishes, and watching the wind cross the lake as Zen practice.
-Ben is a musician by profession: a singer and songwriter, guitar teacher, film composer and multi-instrumentalist.
-His first book, Inside the Grass Hut, Living Shitou's Classic Zen Poem (Wisdom Publications) was published in 2014, and his new translation and commentary on Vasubandhu's Thirty Verses, Inside Vasubandhu's Yogacara: A Practitioner's Guide, was published by Wisdom in 2016.
+He started teaching Introduction to Meditation in 2005, and since then has taught regularly at MZMC and more recently, at Zen centers across the US.
+He teaches secular mindfulness in a variety of contexts such as police training, addiction recovery groups, and wellness groups.
+Ben is also a musician by profession: a singer and songwriter, guitar teacher, film composer and multi-instrumentalist.
+His first book, Inside the Grass Hut, Living Shitou's Classic Zen Poem (Wisdom Publications) was published in 2014, and his second Inside Vasubandhu's Yogacara: A Practitioner's Guide, was published by Wisdom in 2016.

 He is active in both the recovery and Christian contemplative communities, teaching and leading retreats and overseas pilgrimages through the Episcopal House of Prayer and the Aslan Institute.
 His special interests include Zen ritual and ceremony, poetry, interfaith dialogue, and the works of the great mystics.
 He lives in Eden Prairie with his wonderful wife Karen.